-form BETWEEN SQL has two short forms for compound search conditions.
+Using the short form BETWEEN SQL has two short forms for compound search conditions.
 The first, BETWEEN, is used when you are looking for a range of values.
 For example the following two queries are equivalent: SELECT emp_lname, birth_date FROM employee WHERE birth_date BETWEEN '1963-1-1' AND '1965-3-31' and SELECT emp_lname, birth_date FROM employee WHERE birth_date >= '1963-1-1' AND birth_date <= '1965-3-31' Using the short form IN The second short form, IN, may be used when looking for one of a number of values.
-The following two statements are equivalent: SELECT emp_lname, emp_id FROM employee and
+The following two statements are equivalent:

-WHERE emp\lname IN ('yeung','bucceri','charlton')

 '''

 SELECT emp_lname, emp_id

 FROM employee

+WHERE emp_lname IN ('yeung','bucceri','charlton')

+and

+SELECT emp_lname, emp_id

+FROM employee

 WHERE emp_lname = 'yeung'

 OR emp_lname = 'bucceri'

+'''

 OR emp_lname = 'charlton'

-'''

-CHAPTER 9 Selecting Data from Multiple Tables
+Selecting Data from Multiple Tables

-This chapter describes database queries that look at information in more than one table.
+About this chapter This chapter describes database queries that look at information in more than one table.
 To do this, SQL provides the JOIN operator.
 There are several different ways to join tables together in queries, and this chapter describes some of the more important ones.

-Торіс Page
+Contents Торіс: page

-Introduction 124
+Introduction 106

-Joining tables using the cross product 126
+Joining tables using the cross product 108

-Using the ON phrase to restrict a join 127
+Using the ON phrase to restrict a join 109

-Joining tables using key joins 129
+Joining tables using key joins 111

-Joining tables using natural joins 131
+Joining tables using natural joins 113

-Joining tables using outer joins 133
+Joining tables using outer joins 115